 This breakthrough has been led by Professor Guntae Kim in the School of Energy and Chemical Engineering at UNIST in collaboration with Professor Tak-Hyoung Lim of Korea Institute of Energy Research (KIER) and Professor Jeeyoung Shin of Sookmyung Women’s University.

-A solid oxide electrolyzer cell (SOEC) consists of two electrodes and an electrolyte that are all in solid-state.
-They are strongly desired as novel candidates for the hydrogen production, as they require no need to replenish lost electrolytes, while eliminating the corrosion problems.
-Besides, SOECs also operate at relatively high temperatures (700-1000 °C), which helps to offer reduced electrical energy consumption.
+A solid oxide electrolyzer cell (SOEC) consists of two electrodes and an electrolyte that are all in solid state.
+They are strongly desired as novel candidates for hydrogen production, as they require no need to replenish lost electrolytes, while eliminating corrosion problems.
+Besides, SOECs also operate at relatively high temperatures (700-1000 °C or 1,300-1,800 °F), which helps to offer reduced electrical energy consumption.

-Professor Kim and his research team have been seeking ways to improve energy efficiency of hydrogen production, using SOEC.
-In the study, the research team has demonstrated the novel concept of Hybrid-SOEC based on the mixed ionic conducting electrolyte, allowing water electrolysis to be occurred at both hydrogen and air electrodes.
+Professor Kim and his research team have been seeking ways to improve the energy efficiency of hydrogen production, using SOEC.
+In the study, the research team has demonstrated the novel concept of Hybrid-SOEC based on the mixed ionic conducting electrolyte, allowing water electrolysis to occur at both hydrogen and air electrodes.

-The existing SOEC electrolytes allows the transport of either only one of the hydrogen or oxygen ions to the other electrode.
-For the cases like the SOEC electrolytes that transport oxygen ions, water electrolysis occurs at the anode and this results in the production of hydrogen.
-In contrast, the SOEC electrolytes that transport hydrogen ions cause water electrolysis to occur at the cathode and this results in the production of oxygen.
+The existing SOEC electrolytes allow the transport of either only one of the hydrogen or oxygen ions to the other electrode.
+For cases like the SOEC electrolytes that transport oxygen ions, water electrolysis occurs at the anode, and this results in the production of hydrogen.
+In contrast, the SOEC electrolytes that transport hydrogen ions cause water electrolysis to occur at the cathode, and this results in the production of oxygen.
 Here, hydrogen travels through the electrolyte to the anode.

-Theoretically, using electrolytes that transport both hydrogen and oxygen ions, allows the production of two electrolysis products, hydrogen and oxygen, on both sides of the cell.
-This could improve hydrogen production rate greatly.
-In the study, the research team paid attention to the control of properties of electrolytes.
+Theoretically, using electrolytes that transport both hydrogen and oxygen ions, allows the production of two electrolysis products, hydrogen, and oxygen, on both sides of the cell.
+This could improve the hydrogen production rate greatly.
+In the study, the research team paid attention to the control of the properties of electrolytes.

 In this study, Professor Kim and his research team reported their new findings in exploring a SOEC based on a mixed-ion conductor that can transport both oxygen ion and proton at the same time, which is denoted as Hybrid-SOEC.